Caution

 Utilizing the Checklist

-For conducting checks, freee K.K. utilizes a Google Spreadsheet that compiles the checklist items, as introduced inチェック実施用Googleスプレッドシート.
+For conducting checks, freee K.K. utilizes a Google Spreadsheet that compiles the checklist items, as introduced in Google Spreadsheet for Performing Checks.

 This spreadsheet is divided into multiple sheets depending on the applicable stage of the check.
 These sheets, organized by the stage of development, are to be filled with the check results.
 Each checklist item also includes links to related guidelines and reference information, making it easy to revisit guidelines if necessary.